-Like the city -- which is crammed with elegant architecture -- the citizens of Russia's fashion capital know how to look good.
+Like the city, crammed with elegant architecture, the residents of Russia's fashion capital know how to look good.

 Their reputation for being easygoing and adventurous is often expressed in clothing.

 Gaudy colors and bad leisurewear aren't the thing in St. Petersburg -- here fashionistas are more likely to mix designer threads with their grandmother's castoffs.
 But getting the look can take some effort; it requires legwork.

 St. Petersburg isn't about grabbing something boring off the peg, its about experimenting.
 Here's what to look for when you travel here?

 Good street markets are hard to find in St. Petersburg, but a 30-minute subway trip to the northern suburbs takes you to a clothing goldmine where you can find just about anything.

 Udelnaya station, on Line 2, gives its name to Udelka, a nearby market featuring row after row of commercial "secondhand from Europe" outlets.

 These are best ignored en route to the main attraction: a huge field where on weekends hundreds of locals gather to sell attic plunder.